tio/tio/README.md

  * Line timestamps
  * Support for delayed output per character
  * Support for delayed output per line
- * Hexadecimal mode
+ * Switchable independent input and output mode (normal vs hex)
- * Log to file
+ * Log to file with automatic or manual naming of log file
- * Autogeneration of log filename
  * Configuration file support
  * Activate sub-configurations by name or pattern
  * Redirect I/O to UNIX socket or IPv4/v6 network socket for scripting or TTY sharing